JoeyStanley/jekyll-for-designers/_posts/2021-06-16-kohler-tapes-update.md

 ### Hours of audio: 631

 I know that some of that is music (some students taped over mix tapes) so the number may go down as I listen to it all.
-I anticipated "only" 467 hours of audio initially, this is over 33% more than what I originally thought.
+I anticipated "only" 467 hours of audio at first, so this is 33% more than what I originally thought.

 ▼ I tried to estimate how much I'd end up with before they were all done, and it looks like by around 200 tapes or so I had a pretty good idea.
 The blue line is the predicted number and the balck lines are some error.
 The pink line shows the true total.